httpwg/http-extensions/draft-ietf-httpbis-priority.md

 RFC 7540 describes denial-of-service considerations for implementations.
 On 2019-08-13 Netflix issued an advisory notice about the discovery of several resource exhaustion vectors affecting multiple RFC 7540 implementations.
-One attack, [CVE-2019-9513] aka "Resource Loop", is based on manipulation of the priority tree.
+One attack, [CVE-2019-9513] aka "Resource Loop", is based on using priority signals to manipulate the server's stored prioritization state.

-The RFC 7540 scheme depends on in-order delivery of signals, leading to challenges in porting the scheme to protocols that do not provide global ordering.
-For example, the scheme cannot be used in HTTP/3 {{HTTP3}} without changing the signal and its processing.
+HTTP/2 priority signals depend on in-order delivery, leading to challenges in porting the approach to protocols that do not provide global ordering.
+For example, it could not be supported in HTTP/3 {{HTTP3}} without changing the signals and their processing.

-Considering the problems with deployment and adaptability to HTTP/3, retaining the RFC 7540 priority scheme increases the complexity of the entire system without any evidence that the value it provides offsets that complexity.
-In fact, multiple experiments from independent research have shown that simpler schemes can reach at least equivalent performance characteristics compared to the more complex RFC 7540 setups seen in practice, at least for the web use case.
+Considering the problems with the deployment of RFC 7540 stream priority, and the difficulties in adapting it to HTTP/3, continuing to base prioritization on this mechanism risks increasing the complexity of systems.
+Multiple experiments from independent research have shown that simpler schemes can reach at least equivalent performance characteristics compared to the more complex RFC 7540 setups seen in practice, at least for the web use case.

 ## Disabling RFC 7540 Priorities {#disabling}

-The problems and insights set out above provided the motivation for priority scheme deprecation in ({{HTTP2}}).
+The problems and insights set out above provided the motivation for deprecating RFC 7540 stream priority (see {{Section 5.3 of RFC7540}}).

-The SETTINGS_DEPRECATE_RFC7540_PRIORITIES setting allows endpoints to explicitly opt out of using the RFC 7540 priority scheme.
-Endpoints are expected to use an alternative scheme, such as the one defined in this specification.
+The SETTINGS_DEPRECATE_RFC7540_PRIORITIES setting is defined by this document in order to allow endpoints to explicitly opt out of using HTTP/2 priority signals (see {{Section 5.3.2 of HTTP2}}).
+Endpoints are expected to use an alternative, such as the scheme defined in this specification.

 The value of SETTINGS_DEPRECATE_RFC7540_PRIORITIES MUST be 0 or 1.
 Any value other than 0 or 1 MUST be treated as a connection error (see {{Section 5.4.1 of